0+

 Adoptions

 We follow WHO guidelines, conducting mass anti-rabies vaccination drives across Mumbai.
 Every dog sterilised is vaccinated, and weekly drives ensure wide coverage.
-With over 80,000 dogs vaccinated and strict safety standards followed, we also spread awareness through public education to help build safer communities.
+With over 90,000 dogs vaccinated and strict safety standards followed, we also spread awareness through public education to help build safer communities.

 From free OPD services and in-kennel care to regular visits by consulting homeopath and first-aid workshops, WSD provides holistic treatment to street animals.
 We manage both minor and serious cases with compassion, offering surgeries, diagnostics, and support through trained vets, visiting specialists, and dedicated volunteers.
+WSD has a limited capacity to treat hospitalise street animals at our center.
+We also conduct minor surgeries by trained veterinarians and visiting specialists

 We rehome abandoned pets and Indies through a thoughtful process similar to that used for human child adoption.
 Every adopter is screened, interviewed, and encouraged to bond with their chosen dog.
 Temperament tests ensure the right match, and all dogs over 3 months are vaccinated before going to a loving, responsible home.